Knights of Columbus: Knights of Columbus Asset Advisors

 In 2015, the order launched Knights of Columbus Asset Advisors, a money management firm which invests money in accordance with Catholic social teaching.
-As of early 2023, the firm had $25.8 billion in assets under management.
+As of October 2025, the firm had $29 billion in assets under management.

 The firm uses the Socially Responsible Investment Guidelines published by the United States Conference of Catholic Bishops to guide their investment decisions.
 The guidelines include protecting human life, promoting human dignity, reducing arms production, pursuing economic justice, protecting the environment, and encouraging corporate responsibility.
 (Note: The full guidelines are published on the episcopal conference's website.)

 In addition to the wholly owned subsidiary, it also purchased 20% of Boston Advisors, a boutique investment management firm, managing assets for institutional and high-net-worth investors.
 Knights of Columbus Asset Advisors manages the fixed-income strategies for their funds while Boston Advisors sub-advises on the equity strategies.
 Knights of Columbus Asset Advisors also offers model portfolio, outsourced CIO services, a bank loan strategy, and other alternative investment strategies.
 In 2019, the Knights purchased the institutional management business of Boston Advisors.